solidDoWant/infra-mk3/docs/setup-r730xd.md

 > [!NOTE]
 > This will ignore any Linux `cmdline` changes to GRUB, which may be deployed upon OS update.

 Using a boot manager like ZFSBootMenu or Clover requires that the boot manager itself be placed on a drive and filesystem that the UEFI understands.
-Normally this would be a USB flash drive installed internally.
-Fortunately, Dell PowerEdge servers support an [Internal Dual SD Module](https://www.dell.com/learn/us/en/04/business~solutions~whitepapers~en/documents~poweredge-idsdm-whitepaper-en.pdf).
+Originally, I had planned on using Dell's [Internal Dual SD Module (IDSDM)](https://www.dell.com/learn/us/en/04/business~solutions~whitepapers~en/documents~poweredge-idsdm-whitepaper-en.pdf).
 This is a special SD card reader that supports a mirrored pair of SD cards.
 SD cards are infamous for poor write endurance, however, there should be little to no writing to these cards outside of bootloader updates.

-Installing the boot manager to these cards removes the single point of failure (USB flash drive) that would otherwise be needed.
+Unfortunately, I was not able to get the BIOS to recognize these as bootable.
+Instead, I've resorted to installing a USB flash drive inside the chassis that is used exclusively for ZFSBootMenu.
+When this fails, I have a backup stored inside the chassis, ready to be swapped.
+At some point I might develop a board that mirrors two flash drives, but is seen by the computer as a single drive.
+This would remove the risk of a single flash drive dying and making the machine unable to boot.

 To setup the bootloader:

 1. Shut down the server.
 2. Attach a SD card to your local computer.
 3. Run `task r730xd:os-install:zfsbootmenu:create-install-iso`.
 This will place a `zfsbootmenu.iso` file in your current working directory.